|

 By

-the end of 1987 the famous Hacienda queues were there from Wednesday
+the end of 1987 the famous Hacienda queues were there

-through to Saturday, each night having its own identity.
-At 9pm
+from Wednesday through to Saturday, each night having

-the queue would be round the building.
-Ironically, considering what
+the building.
+Ironically, considering what was to

-was to happen in the club within a year or so, it was a friendly
+happen in the club within a year or so, it was a friendly

 crowd.
-There was more violence at Manchester’s mainstream
+There was more violence at Manchester’s

-nights where lager louts would battle it out with broken bottles
+mainstream nights where lager louts would battle it

-at closing time. |
+out with broken bottles at closing time. |

 A

 conclusive change came in 1988.
-Ecstasy use changed clubs forever;
+Ecstasy use changed

-a night at the Hacienda went from being a great night out, to an
+clubs forever; a night at the Hacienda went from being

-intense, life changing experience.
-The new sounds of house and techno
+The new sounds of house and techno seemed to survive

-seemed to survive the club’s poor acoustics; cluttered music
+the club’s poor acoustics; cluttered music sounded

-sounded a mess bouncing off the walls of the club, but thudding
+a mess bouncing off the walls of the club, but thudding

-beats, piano lines, and minimalist bleeps rocked the room.
-The music
+beats, piano lines, and minimalist bleeps rocked the

-sounded even better on drugs. |
+room.
+The music sounded even better on drugs. |

 |